Broadcast transmitter

-A broadcast transmitter is an electronic device which radiates radio waves modulated with information content intended to be received by the general public.
+A broadcast transmitter is an electronic device that radiates radio waves modulated with information content intended to be received by the general public.
 Examples are a radio broadcasting transmitter which transmits audio (sound) to broadcast radio receivers (radios) owned by the public, or a television transmitter, which transmits moving images (video) to television receivers (televisions).
 The term often includes the antenna which radiates the radio waves, and the building and facilities associated with the transmitter.
 A broadcasting station (radio station or television station) consists of a broadcast transmitter along with the production studio which originates the broadcasts.
 Broadcast transmitters must be licensed by governments, and are restricted to specific frequencies and power levels.
 Each transmitter is assigned a unique identifier consisting of a string of letters and numbers called a callsign, which must be used in all broadcasts.

 Exciter

 In broadcasting and telecommunication, the part which contains the oscillator, modulator, and sometimes audio processor, is called the "exciter".
 Most transmitters use the heterodyne principle, so they also have frequency conversion units.
-Confusingly, the high-power amplifier which the exciter then feeds into is often called the "transmitter" by broadcast engineers.
+Confusingly, the high-power amplifier, which the exciter then feeds into is often called the "transmitter" by broadcast engineers.
 The final output is given as transmitter power output (TPO), although this is not what most stations are rated by.

 Effective radiated power (ERP) is used when calculating station coverage, even for most non-broadcast stations.
-It is the TPO, minus any attenuation or radiated loss in the line to the antenna, multiplied by the gain (magnification) which the antenna provides toward the horizon.
+It is the TPO, minus any attenuation or radiated loss in the line to the antenna, multiplied by the gain (magnification), which the antenna provides toward the horizon.
 This antenna gain is important, because achieving a desired signal strength without it would result in an enormous electric utility bill for the transmitter, and a prohibitively expensive transmitter.
 For most large stations in the VHF- and UHF-range, the transmitter power is no more than 20% of the ERP.

 For VLF, LF, MF and HF the ERP is typically not determined separately.
 In most cases the transmission power found in lists of transmitters is the value for the output of the transmitter.
 This is only correct for omnidirectional aerials with a length of a quarter wavelength or shorter.
 For other aerial types there are gain factors, which can reach values until 50 for shortwave directional beams in the direction of maximum beam intensity.

 Since some authors take account of gain factors of aerials of transmitters for frequencies below 30 MHz and others not, there are often discrepancies of the values of transmitted powers.

 Power supply

 Transmitters are sometimes fed from a higher voltage level of the power supply grid than necessary in order to improve security of supply.
-For example, the Allouis, Konstantynow and Roumoules transmitters are fed from the high-voltage network (110 kV in Alouis and Konstantynow, 150 kV in Roumoules) even though a power supply from the medium-voltage level of the power grid (about 20 kV) would be able to deliver enough power.
+For example, the Allouis, Konstantynow, and Roumoules transmitters are fed from the high-voltage network (110 kV in Alouis and Konstantynow, 150 kV in Roumoules) even though a power supply from the medium-voltage level of the power grid (about 20 kV) would be able to deliver enough power.